SAFETAG/SAFETAG/content/adids/risk_modeling/context.md

 ## Why The Topic Matters

-  * Identifies BYOD & un-spoken assets that otherwise might not have been included in the audit.
   * Gives staff an understanding of the critical process' in their organization and the technology that those process' rely on.
   * Provides a space where staff can freely explore the threats that they think they may face and the possible consequences of those threats.
   * Reveals possible threat actors, and likely attack vectors for inclusion in the audit.